-When I ended up in Florida, I met a woman who held onto my savings so that I could safely tuck away money for a boat-captain school I wanted to attend.
-She was so honest and encouraging.
-I asked for the money back before I could attend school.
-She would later come back into my life through social media, saying how she felt like a mother figure toward me and how much she cared about my wellbeing since it seemed like back then, I was on a troubling path.
+When I ended up in Florida, I met a woman who held onto my savings so that I could safely tuck away money for a boat-captain school that I wanted to attend.
+She was honest and encouraging.
+I asked for the money back before I could attend the school.
+She would later come back into my life through social media, saying how she felt like a mother figure toward me and how much she cared about my wellbeing since it seemed like back then, I was on a troubled path.

 Now that I’m married, I dialed a friend who started a counseling service, asking her to guide me to become a more aware and present version of myself.
 We talked about my dreams, wants, and desires, and throughout our sessions, I saw many of these come true.
 When I struggled with my family, I confided in her.
 She had captured all my trust.
 When I felt complete, I ended the sessions, but the way she supported me made me have a tremendous amount of respect for her.
-Women’s empowerment comes with respect for an individual.
+Women empowerment comes with respect for an individual.